gabrielfrancisa/Create-a-Blob-storage-resources-with-the-.NET-client-library./README.md

 NOTE: Deleting a resource group deletes all resources contained within it.
 If you chose an existing resource group for this exercise, any existing resources outside the scope of this exercise will also be deleted.

-Congratulations, this is the end of our mini project.
+Congratulations, this is the end of our mini-project.